jelmer/silver-platter/README.rst

     svp run --recipe=framwork.yaml https://github.com/jelmer/dulwich

-See `example.yaml` for an example recipe with plenty of comments
+See `example.yaml` for an example recipe with plenty of comments.

 In addition, you can run a particular recipe over a set of repositories by specifying a candidate list.
 For example, if *candidates.yaml* looked like this::

    ---